jalshah-30/PathshalaAI/README.md

 > "I want to talk to my child's teacher."

-XYZ AI asks for confirmation, calls the mock escalation service, and creates a support request.
+PathshalaAI asks for confirmation, calls the mock escalation service, and creates a support request.

 The system only confirms the request after the service successfully returns the result.